kibokov/grumpy_mw_forward_model/README.md

 ```

-2. Assign the path of this data folder to the variable ```data_path``` in the first cell of both jupyter notebooks.
+2. Assign the path of this data folder in which you unpacked the data to the variable ```data_path``` in the first cell of both jupyter notebooks.
 Look at the notebooks for examples and further clarification.

-3.

-4. Run the notebooks cell-by-cell to produce the plots from the paper.
+3. Run the notebooks cell-by-cell to produce the plots from the paper.